What is subletting?

 A subtenancy can generally be ended in the same way as a normal tenancy.
 The exact methods available will depend on the type of tenancy it is.

-For a subtenancy that’s an AST, this means the sublandlord must generally use Eviction notices and proceedings to evict their subtenant or the tenancy can be ended in another applicable way (eg if the subtenant and sublandlord agree to end the subtenancy).
-A subtenant under an AST has the protection of eviction laws even if their AST was unlawfully created (ie if the head landlord did not provide the required consent to the sublet).
+For a subtenancy that’s an APT, this means the sublandlord must generally use a Section 8 eviction notice to evict their subtenant, or the tenancy can be ended in another applicable way (eg if the subtenant and sublandlord agree to end the subtenancy).

 What happens to a subtenancy if the original tenancy ends?